 Tualatin River National Wildlife Refuge

 If long-traveled migratory birds spark your interest, 160-acre (65-hectare) Tualatin River National Wildlife Refuge is for you.
 Located on the Pacific Flyway — the route that migratory birds travel upon between Alaska and Patagonia — nearly 200 species of birds have been known to frequent this diverse habitat.
-This refuge is also home to the annual Tualatin River Bird Festival, a family-friendly event filled with educational activities and a showcase of live birds.
+This refuge is also home to the annual Tualatin River Bird Festival, a family-friendly event filled with educational activities and a showcase of live birds held in May.

 Oaks Bottom Wildlife Refuge